2022 south eastern Australia floods: New South Wales

 On 21 October, dozens of evacuation orders were made with 48 flood warnings active, as the flooding crisis continued in the south of the Murray–Darling basin.
 More than a week into the disaster, 8,300 calls for help were made to the SES; 40,000 potholes were fixed.

 Another death was reported on 24 October when a woman's body was found on the bank of a river near Gulgong, New South Wales.

 Widespread rain and storms spread across NSW, and Victoria, causing more major flooding for river systems.
-The Mehi River at Moree caused 4,000 residents to be evacuated and reached a peak level of 10.5 metres, with the town receiving 107.8 mm of rain on the 21st of October.
+The Mehi River at Moree caused 4,000 residents to be evacuated and reached a peak level of 10.5 metres, with the town receiving 107.8 mm of rain on 21 October.
 Other towns such as Narrabri, Gunnedah and Barraba have experienced rapid major flood levels.

 The Wyangala Dam overflowed with a record 230,000 megalitres per day.
 By 14 November, flooding along the Lachlan River forced the evacuation of Forbes.
 Over 220 people were rescued by the SES over the 24 hour period, but a full assessment had not yet been competed.
 Up to 80% of homes in the town of Eugowra were flood damaged.
 Flash flooding affected the town of Molong's central business district, cutting the Mitchell Highway and flooding the only supermarket in town.

 An international team of flood rescue experts arrived in mid November from New Zealand and Singapore to relive fatigued NSW emergency service crews.

 South Australia

-The River Murray photographed from the air on December 4, 2022, looking towards Bowhill.
+The River Murray photographed from the air on 4 December 2022, looking towards Bowhill.
 The river's water level increased significantly due to high flows from upstream.

 Preparations for anticipated flooding in South Australia began in October.
 The forecast peak Murray River flows in South Australia were gradually revised during October to December.
-On October 21 it was forecast to peak at 120 gigalitres per day in early December.
+On 21 October it was forecast to peak at 120 gigalitres per day in early December.
 On 3 November this was revised to 135 to 150 gigalitres per day in late December and early January; and on 17 November it was revised again, to 175 to 220 gigalitres per day.
 By mid December the forecast was 190 to 220 gigalitres per day, making it the highest flood level since the 1956 Murray River flood, which peaked at 341 gigalitres per day.

-At Renmark, the peak was estimated to be 185 to 190 gigalitres per day, and to have occurred on December 27.
+At Renmark, the peak was estimated to be 185 to 190 gigalitres per day, and to have occurred on 27 December.
 By this time, 1700 to 1800 South Australian properties had been flooded, and about one levee per day was being breached by the rising waters.